LivingWriter: The Writing App That Remembers Your Characters for You

 What You Get When You Open LivingWriter

-Smart Elements: The Feature That Changes How You Draft
+Smart Elements: The Feature That Actually Matters

 A lot of writing apps help you organize your characters.
 LivingWriter is one of the few that brings your characters to you.

 This sounds small.
-It isn’t.

 What LivingWriter Doesn’t Do